sandyg6/100-Days-Python-challenge/README.md

 77. Define a class named Circle which can be constructed by a radius.
 The Circle class has a method which can compute the area. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day77.py)
 78. Define a class named Rectangle which can be constructed by a length and width.
 The Rectangle class has a method which can compute the area. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day78.py)
 79. Define a class named Shape and its subclass Square.
 The Square class has an init function which takes a length as argument.
 Both classes have a area function which can print the area of the shape where Shape's area is 0 by default. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day79.py)
+80. Write a function to compute 5/0 and use try/except to catch the exceptions. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day80.py)